OutSystems/docs-odc/src/eap/architecture/networking.md

 Project Neo is cloud-native.
 This means that the infrastructure of both the development Platform, for building and deploying apps, and the independent Runtime, for hosting and running the deployed apps, live in the cloud.
 See [Cloud-native architecture of Project Neo](intro.md) to learn more.

 A secure cloud-native network connects the cloud-native architecture.
-The network architecture of the Development, Test and Production stages of the Runtime are identical.
+The network architecture of the Development, Test and Production stages of the Runtime is identical.

 ## Key technologies